The $0 productivity upgrade most developers miss

 vim $(fzf)

-git checkout $(git branch | fzf)This transforms clunky scripts into polished tools.
+git checkout $(git branch | fzf)This transforms clunky scripts into tools that feel polished.

 Install: brew install fzf